GuillermoPuebla/mind-set/src/utils/decoder/README.md

 # Decoder Approach
+-----THIS DOCUMENTATION IS NO LONGER VALID AND NEEDS TO BE REWRITTEN TO ACCOUNT FOR THE TOML CONFIG SETUP WE USE NOW.
+HOWEVER, TO GET STARTED, USE THE EXAMPLES iIN decoder/examples.
+THEY ARE UP TO DATE!

 We attach 6 linear decoders at several stages of a `ResNet152` (including at the very input, and at the penultimate layer).